How to make your staff portraits more engaging

 Distraction, Distraction, Distraction

-At the end of the day your clients will judge your whole company on how comfortable they feel dealing with your people.
+At the end of the day, your clients will judge your whole company on how comfortable they feel dealing with your people.
 If they can have a warm introduction to your staff through a relaxed, professional portrait you’re definitely ahead of the curve.
+If you want to create exceptional portraits of your staff, get in touch.